DUI First Offense Georgia: 1st Offense DUI Lawyer Near Me

 By: Cory Yager, Larry Kohn and William Head, co-authors of The Georgia DUI Trial Practice Manual 2023

 Georgia DUI 1st Offense.
 Following their first time being put in handcuffs, citizens arrested for DUI in Georgia start their Internet search.
-They seek information about what happens for your first DUI conviction, usually by using online searches for criminal defense lawyers near me or similar phrases.
+Many post questions like, "is DUI a criminal offense?" or "how long does DUI stay on your record in GA?"

 Legal limit alcohol Georgia.
 Those with a blood alcohol concentration over the legal alcohol limit in GA (0.08 grams percent for adult drivers ages 21 and over) are facing possible jail time, since the law requires not less than 24 hours behind bars.